-- SIM card make sure that SIM card is active and dedicated for NB-IoT / LTE-M devices - Range make sure that there is NB-IoT / LTE-M coverage in the place where you want to use the logger

-- APN settings some networks require manual APN set up.
+- SIM card make sure that SIM card is active and dedicated for NB-IoT / LTE-M devices - Range make sure that there is NB-IoT / LTE-M coverage in the place where you want to use the logger - APN settings some networks require manual APN set up.
 Please contact your operator and obtain APN configuration.

-Set APN with Efento Logger as described in Step 4. - If the device is able to fetch time from the network Efento loggers need to fetch the time from the NB-IoT network in order to synchronize internal time with the network time.
-If this feature is not available, you can set the time manually with Efento Logger by using the "Change device time" option. - Temperature in which logger operates If the temperature is below the range declared in the datasheet, the logger will not be able to send the data over NB-loT.
-This is due to the voltage required by the NB-loT module.
+• Temperature in which logger operates - If the temperature is below the range declared in the datasheet, the logger will not be able to send the data over NB-IoT.
+This is due to the voltage required by the NB-IoT module.
 If you need to measure low temperatures, please use the logger with an external temperature probe

-Other problems
+Other issues

-If you experience any other problems with Efento NB-IoT loggers, please contact our support team.
+If you experience any other problems with Efento NB-IoT loggers or require any information that is not covered in this user manual, please contact our support team.
 We will be happy to assist you.